hosdeburgh/docker-exercises/exercise1/README.md

 4. A folder called nexus was created and **nexus**,**sonatype-work** and **dockerfile** were placed inside this folder

-5. finally using this command "**docker build -t nexus .**" the nexus image was created The final image can be pulled from docker hub using this command **docker pull hosdeburgh2/nexus:latest**
+5. finally using this command "**docker build -t nexus .**" the nexus image was created.
+   The final image can be pulled from docker hub using this command **docker pull hosdeburgh2/nexus:latest**